A few days back ‘Teresa’ asked me an interesting question.

 Take every bug as a learning opportunity:

 Don’t bother testers about the bugs that slip through.
 Make these bugs as a learning opportunity.
 Let them know why they overlooked that bug.
-This way they will learn from their mistakes and will not make the same mistake again at lest for the same bug.
+This way they will learn from their mistakes and will not make the same mistake again at least for the same bug.

 Don’t make testing a repetitive task:

-Good solution to avoid repetitive work is to rotate the experienced employees internally in different projects.
+A good solution to avoid repetitive work is to rotate the experienced employees internally in different projects.

-Create good relation between testers and developers:
+Create the good relation between testers and developers:

-Testers need encouragement and support to find more and more bugs so that the final release is bug free.
+Testers need encouragement and support to find more and more bugs so that the final release is bug-free.
 Build a good team of testers and developers.
 Treat everyone similarly.

 Don’t forget to celebrate:

 Celebrate each and every success moment.
 This will help to build good team spirit.
-Host product release parties to recognize accomplishment.
+Host product release parties to recognize the accomplishment.